find your perfect ski. it does exist…

 Your best help will be to have an honest assessment of your abilities as a skier.
 And as importantly, how you want to progress as a skier.
 Here is some information to help you get together your thoughts.
 Bring them with you when you visit Avie’s Ski / Sports, ready for a new pair of skis.
 While this targets skiers, snowboarders need to answer the same basic questions, so read on.

-Keep in mind that your connection to the skis are through your ski boots.
+Keep in mind that your connection to the skis are through your boots.
 Boots control the skis, working together, as a unit.
 As you think about skis, also consider your boots.
-You would be disappointed if you found the perfect ski, but had boots that couldn’t take advantage of their characteristics.
-For example, pairing super still race skis with a 70-flex ski boot.
+You would be disappointed if you found the perfect ski, but had boots that couldn’t take advantage of those characteristics you most desire.
+For example, pairing super stiff race skis with a 70-flex ski boot.
 See “Skier Need To Know—Boots” to learn more about ski boots.
 But let’s get our focus back, for the moment, on skis.